 Pre-doc Psychology Internship

-The Wright Institute Los Angeles Clinical Psychology Internship is designed to develop and refine competence in the conduct of brief and long-term psychotherapy (individual, couples, and group) and clinical assessment.
+The Wright Institute Los Angeles Clinical Psychology Internship is designed to develop and refine competence in the conduct of long-term psychotherapy (individual, couples, and group) and clinical assessment.
 Interns may enter the program on a full-time or half-time basis.
-Half-time trainees who successfully complete the first year of the program are invited to continue for a second year of training at WILA.
-The Internship Program includes psychotherapeutic and assessment activities with an outpatient, adult caseload drawn from WILA’s Hedda Bolgar Psychotherapy Clinic, individual and group supervision for this caseload, seminars on theory and technique, and administrative and clinical case conferences.
+Trainees who successfully complete the first year of the program are invited to continue for a second year of training at WILA, either as a 2nd year internship or as a Postdoctoral Fellow.
+Our Internship includes therapy activities with an outpatient, adult caseload drawn from WILA’s Hedda Bolgar Psychotherapy Clinic, individual and group supervision for this caseload, seminars on theory and technique, and administrative and clinical case conferences.

 Full-time interns participate in the program for 35 hours per week.
-They carry caseloads of 18-20 hours of psychotherapy, receive 3 hours of individual supervision, and 1 hour of group supervision each week.
-Full-time interns also train in the Institute’s brief evaluation and triage service, and become involved in clinical projects within the Institute.
+They carry caseloads of 18-20 hours of psychotherapy, receive 3 hours of individual supervision, and 2 hours of group supervision each week.

 The internship program includes a year-long series of seminars on theory and technique, clinical, charting and administrative conferences, program meetings and various other professional activities.
 Interns conduct extensive assessments using clinical interviews throughout the training experience.